A Really Big Crack In An Antarctic Ice Shelf Just Got Bigger

 Ice shelves are important because they provide a buffer between the sea and the ice that sits on land, in this case on the Antarctic Peninsula.
 Without a healthy ice shelf, water from melting glaciers can flow straight to the sea, raising the sea level.

 It's normal for the front of an ice shelf to crack and break off, known as calving.
-But it's unusual for that to happen faster than the ice shelf can re-freeze.
+But it's unusual for that to happen faster than the ice shelf can refreeze.

 Some scientists worry that the missing piece will destabilize the whole ice shelf.
 A smaller ice shelf, Larsen B, completely splintered in a little over a month in 2002, a process that started with a similar crack.
 Another ice shelf, Larsen A, had disintegrated a few years before.